-Throughout the program, we'll be checking with you about how things are working and any feedback you might have.
+Throughout the program, we'll be checking with you about how things are working and will ask for any feedback you might have.
 This will allow us to adjust as we go, providing you with all of the support you need to make this program a success.
 You can also find more information about the program at GetTheFactsRx.com/pharmacy.